 If you want authentic, cultured vegan cheese then you’ll want to use a yogurt starter to create the culture.
-I use this Vegan and Gluten-free Yolife Yogurt Starter (Canadians can purchase theirs from Upaya Naturals).
+I use this Vegan and Gluten-free Yolife Yogurt Starter.

 If you want semi-authentic, vegan cheese that hasn’t been cultured but has a tad less steps, then you can use raw apple cider vinegar and fresh lemon juice.